Chapter 2: The Hook

 I didn't understand the weight of it then.
 I just knew I didn't want to get caught.
 My mom was a church organist, and I'd been in church since infancy.
 I knew the difference between right and wrong.
 But I didn't know why this felt wrong.
 I didn't know what part of it was broken.
 I just knew it had to stay secret.

-Years passed.
-The visits slowed.
-The exploring stopped.
-But the spiral had begun.
+As the years passed the visits slowed.
+The exploring eventually stopped.
+But a spiral had begun.

-By eleven, I was rubbing myself on bed sheets.
+At eleven years old, I discovered that rubbing myself on bed sheets felt good.
 One day, there was an emission.
+It surprised me.
 It scared me.
 I thought I'd broken something.
 But it also introduced a new kind of pleasure.
-And Satan sank the hook deeper.
+And Satan set the hook.
+I made this “rubbing” a habit.

 That summer, I was raped—repeatedly—by an adult camp leader.
+I didn’t understand what was happening.
+I didn’t like it.
+But somewhere deep inside, I knew I wanted it to stay hidden.
+In fact, I suppressed it so effectively that I didn’t speak about it for over forty years.
 I didn't know it then, but my life had just been rerouted.
+I had endured a violent attack that, in the moment, didn’t feel violent.
+But the scars it left are still fading.
 My understanding of sex, safety, and self was shattered.
 And I didn't tell anyone.

 Later that summer, I discovered men's magazines.
 The images intensified the pleasure from the sheets.
 I couldn't get enough.
 Fantasy and masturbation became my refuge.
 My routine.
 My prison.